A metric uniformization model for the quasi-Fuchsian space: Introduction

 \section{Introduction}

 Let $S$ be a closed oriented surface of genus $\mathrm{g}\ge 2$.
 The quasi-Fuchsian space $\QF(S)$ is a distinctive neighborhood of the space of Fuchsian representations inside the $(\pi_1(S), \PSL(2,\C))$-character variety.
 Quasi-Fuchsian hyperbolic manifolds and the space $\QF(S)$ have been widely studied in the last century.
-One of the most powerful theorems in this area is Bers Simultaneous Uniformization Theorem (see Theorem \ref{Bers Theorem}), showing that $\QF(S)$ is biholomorphic to $\mathcal T(S)\times T(\overline S)$, with $\mathcal T(S)$ being the Teichmüller space of $S$.
+One of the most powerful theorems in this area is Bers' Simultaneous Uniformization Theorem (see Theorem \ref{Bers Theorem}), showing that $\QF(S)$ is biholomorphic to $\mathcal T(S)\times \mathcal T(\overline S)$, where $\mathcal T(S)$ is the Teichmüller space of $S$.